 Last night a wasp tried to drown itself in my beer.
 Do wasps get drunk?
 It sure seemed strange at the time, because at that very moment I was reading in a book about how alcohol affects our lives and bodies, and how alcoholism destroys lives..

 That evening, I wanted to relax.
-So I fixed myself a bath, and poured myself a glass of beer to enjoy while soaking in the tub.
-While taking my bath, I was reading a book.
-It was a spiritual book that dealt with souls, and the possibility that we as souls choose certain challenges for our lives.
+So I fixed myself a bath and poured myself a glass of beer.
+While taking my bath, I was reading a spiritual book that dealt with souls, and the possibility that we as souls choose certain challenges for our lives.
 This particular chapter was on souls who choose to become alcoholics.
-Humans are not made to drink alcohol, it’s unnatural for our bodies; it kills brain cells, and so forth.
-To be an alcoholic is to take this to the extreme, and then some.

 Right about then, I heard a buzzing.
-A wasp had made it through the open window, and slowly spiraled down.
-As I watched it, it flew undeterred right into my glass and plunged itself into the beer.
+A wasp had made it through the open window.
+As I watched, it flew undeterred right into my glass and plunged itself into the beer.
 Kamikaze style.
-I couldn’t believe it, the Gaul of it!
-I watched it splash around, and it was either trying to survive or become happily buzzed.
-I thought “Now what do I do?”
-So I took a pen, and somehow fished the wasp out of the glass.
+I couldn’t believe it!
+I watched it splash around, and eventually was able to fish it out with a pen, so that it could once more buzz off, out of the open window.

-So wasps DO like beer.
-And for a wasp to fly into a beer glass it not that unusual.
-What made it extra weird to me is that it happened right at that moment when I was reading about souls and alcoholism, and how our bodies are not made for alcohol.
+But what made it weird to me is that it happened right at that moment when I was reading about souls and alcoholism.
 For the little creature to appear and plunge itself into my beer right at that moment, sure, this could be a coincidence.
-But if something strange is also synchronous with another related event, like me reading that section, then I believe there may be something deeper going on.
+But if something external is synchronous with a mental process, like me reading that section, then I believe there may be something deeper going on.

 Because everything is connected.

 You see, in my extended family there have been several alcoholics.
-I have witnessed the effects on the person and their family, the denial, the self-loathing, the vicious cycles, the depressive lows, the loss of control, and so on, that go with it.
-I think, a drink here and there is no big deal; that’s what I do.
-But when people cannot function without alcohol or drugs, then this is another matter altogether.
-It’s a horrible affliction.
+I have witnessed the negative effects on the person and their family.
+When people cannot function without alcohol or drugs, then this is a horrible affliction.

 So reading that chapter hit home.
 When that wasp crashed into my beer, it was like an exclamation mark!
 That’s what I got out of that moment: “Take note!”

 In retrospect, the whole thing seems like a mini metaphor for alcoholism.
-Just like that little creature, which plunged itself into the alcohol and may have drowned in it, some humans do so as well when they become alcoholics.
+Just like that little creature would have drowned in the alcohol, some humans do so as well.

 In the case of AA, the path to healing is based on accepting God’s guidance.
-And if you believe in the premise of that book, that souls may pre-plan for this, then this is indeed a spiritual issue to be resolved.
+Given the premise of that book I was reading at that moment, this may indeed be a spiritual issue to be resolved.
 I also believe that healing involves Love.
 It starts with self-love, forgiveness, and self-acceptance, to help break the vicious cycle.
 Of course, to me, Love is synonymous with God.
 So the idea is similar, to accept Love, or God, into your heart.